justjohnd/workflow/README.md

 All English pages/posts must also include the tag, "english".

 When adding new pages, please add the pages to both the Japanese and English custom menus.

+## Adding / Editing Footer Information

+If the footer uses ACF then footer information, such as the company address, link titles, or social icons links technically can be edited uniquely for any specific page, but this is ill-advised.
+When setting up or changing footer content, it is best to bulk edit all pages/posts at once.
+To do this:

+1. Go go Plugins -> Installed Plugins and activate the ACF QuickEdit Fields plugin.
+2. Go to Pages and select all pages to edit.
+3. In the Footer section select any field would like to change and edit the information.
+4. Click Update.
+5. Repeat the above procedure for all Posts.
+6. Got back to Plugins and Deactivate the ACF QuickEdit Fields plugin (please do not delete it).

 ### Changing the Homepage Carousel Images
 (Note that the Boostrap Theme controls carousel images by ACF, so images can be edited directly in the page edit screen.
 Only Skitours Theme uses the configuration described here.)